Why this programme

 International Bachelor Arts and Culture Studies

-If you are driven by an academic curiosity about the arts, creative industries or economics; if you want to develop original and well-founded ideas about how to produce, sustain and disseminate culture; and if you are willing to share your knowledge and experience with your fellow international students, then the International Bachelor Arts and Culture Studies is the programme for you.
+If you are driven by an academic curiosity about the arts, creative industries, or economics and you want to develop original and well-founded ideas about how to produce, sustain and disseminate culture, then the International Bachelor Arts and Culture Studies is the programme for you.

 5 Reasons to study IBACS at the EUR